Fellow Portrait

 Elvis & Kresse

-Elvis & Kresse converts industrial and commercial waste such as fire hoses and coffee bags into luxury goods and accessories.
+Elvis & Kresse converts industrial and commercial waste such as decommissioned fire hoses into luxury goods and accessories.

 Europe